arerickson28/happiness_during_corona/README.md

 ## Research Questions to Answer:

 *  Is the total measured happiness by state negatively correlated to the mortality rate of COVID-19?
-*  Do the individual measures happiness by state contribute more strongly to a negative correlation of the mortality rate?
+*  Do the individual measures of happiness by state contribute more strongly to a negative correlation of the mortality rate?
 	*  Emotional & Physical well being
 	*  Work Environment
 	*  Community & Environment